 Birds of a feather, clock together

 This means that candidates must combine interrelated chapters.
 This will help you to prepare for the tricky questions asked in the IBPS PO exams.
-Chapters such as ratio- proportions, percentages, speed, and work can be clubbed together so as to prepare in advance.
+Chapters such as ratios- proportions, percentages, speed, and work can be clubbed together so as to prepare in advance.

 Too much data to analyze